tefkah/emacs-docs-converter/pages/Building-Emacs.md

 *   Function: **pdumper-stats**

     If the current Emacs session restored its state from a dump file, this function returns information about the dump file and the time it took to restore the Emacs state.
-The value is an alist `((dumped-with-pdumper . t) (load-time . time) (dump-file-name . file))`<!-- /@w -->, where `file` is the name of the dump file, and `time` is the time in seconds it took to restore the state from the dump file.
+The value is an alist `((dumped-with-pdumper . t) (load-time . time) (dump-file-name . file))`, where `file` is the name of the dump file, and `time` is the time in seconds it took to restore the state from the dump file.
 If the current session was not restored from a dump file, the value is nil.

 Next: [Pure Storage](Pure-Storage.html), Up: [GNU Emacs Internals](GNU-Emacs-Internals.html)   \[[Contents](index.html#SEC_Contents "Table of contents")]\[[Index](Index.html "Index")]